Roblox LSP is Lua Language Server for Roblox forked from sumneko’s Lua language server.

 Instance as value.

-But that’s not all, because some functions will give you more specific types, for example,
+But that’s not all, because some functions gives you more specific types, for example,

 Players.GetPlayers will give you

 Full Luau Syntax

 It supports full Luau Syntax! and has basic IntelliSense for Compound Assignments, Continue Statement and types for parameters, variables and returns.